AliSheikhAttar/Cheat/Linux/Linux c79c0034d01e4fad8a1e7013b514aa42/System.md

         - -a – show processes for all users.
         - -u – display the current user’s processes.
         - -x – include processes without a terminal.
+        - -e – list all processes in the system, regardless of the owner or controlling terminal.
+        - -H – formats the CMD column’s data to display the parent-child relationship between processes.
+        - -axjf – prettier output with a few more columns.
+        - man ps – more human

       - processes with specific name
       ```bash